-Employees or their duly authorized representative have the right to inspect his or her personnel file maintained on him or her by the City.
-Employees have the right to respond in writing to anything contained or placed in their personnel file and any such responses shall become part of their personnel file.
+An employees or his/her duly authorized representative has the right to inspect his or her personnel file maintained by the City.
+Employees have the right to respond in writing to anything contained or placed in their personnel file and any such responses shall become part of the personnel file.